TheMagicRealtors/TheMagicRealtors-soen341projectF2023/README.md

 &nbsp;&nbsp;-Zoom (for online meetings)

-&nbsp;&nbsp;-GitHub (for tracking each team member's work, for project organization, for documentation, for automated testing, ...)
+&nbsp;&nbsp;-GitHub (for tracking each team member's work, for project organization, for documentation, and for automated testing)

 &nbsp;&nbsp;-XAMPP (for hosting our database)